VCU Faculty Mentoring Program

 Navigating Academia: This knowledge group will assist with thinking through academic expectations, managing workloads, navigating challenges, identifying resources, balancing life-work and assessing goals – short and long term - periodically.

-In the first-year pilot, each knowledge group will hold one session a semester that will be open to all the mentees in the program.
+In the first-year pilot, each knowledge group will host one open session a semester for all mentees.

 - Candid conversations from one-to-one advice and support